Comprehensive overview of credible information on Ata, the 6-inch humanoid skeleton found in Atacama, Chile. Includes our observations and questions.

 - Why was there a 10-year wait to test the DNA?

-A Huff Post article on the topic has been criticized for dismissing the results as a “disappointment” to those anticipating the film.
+An April 2013 Huffington Post article on the topic has been criticized for dismissing the results as a “disappointment” to those anticipating the film.
 “In fact, the film, which premiered Monday in Hollywood, features a scientist who concluded the little humanoid was human,” the article summarizes.
 Readers critical of that article have claimed that it over-simplifies the findings presented in the film and in the papers by Greer and Nolan.

 Watch a trailer for Sirius below.
 Note that Ata only accounts for a small portion of the film’s overall content.